1976 National League Championship Series: Game 3

 Once again, the Phillies got a strong starting pitching performance that went for naught.
 Jim Kaat held the Reds to one hit after six innings.
-Meanwhile, his teammates provided him a 3–0 lead via a consecutive doubles in the fourth by Mike Schmidt and Greg Luzinski off of Gary Nolan and RBI doubles by Garry Maddox and Schmidt in the seventh after a leadoff walk off of Manny Sarmiento.
+Meanwhile, his teammates provided him a 3–0 lead via a consecutive doubles in the fourth by Mike Schmidt and Greg Luzinski off Gary Nolan and RBI doubles by Garry Maddox and Schmidt in the seventh after a leadoff walk off Manny Sarmiento.

 But in the bottom of the seventh, Kaat began to lose it.
 Ken Griffey led off with a single, Joe Morgan walked.
 Ron Reed then replaced Kaat to face Tony Pérez, who promptly singled home Griffey.
 George Foster followed with a sacrifice fly.
 After a walk to Johnny Bench, Reed retired Dave Concepción, but then surrendered a two-run triple to César Gerónimo to put the Reds ahead 4–3.

 In the eighth, the Phillies rallied against Reds closer Rawly Eastwick.
 Jay Johnstone led off with a double and went to third on a wild pitch as Bob Boone walked.
 Larry Bowa doubled in Johnstone and Dave Cash hit a sacrifice fly to give the Phillies the lead at 5–4.
 The Phillies added another run in the top of the ninth on an RBI triple by Johnstone to make it 6–4.

 With Reed still on the mound in the ninth, Foster and Bench hit back-to-back homers to tie the game.
 Gene Garber relieved and promptly gave up a single to Concepción.
 Tom Underwood came on to surrender a walk to Geronimo.
 Pinch-hitter Ed Armbrister sacrificed the runners to second and third.
 Underwood then intentionally walked Pete Rose to load the bases.
 With the infield drawn in, Griffey hit a high bouncer toward Bobby Tolan playing first.
 Tolan charged, but the ball got past him and Concepción scored to send the Reds to their second straight World Series; they would sweep the Yankees in four games, becoming the only team in the divisional era (to date) to go undefeated in the postseason.